If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What do the OHS Act and OHS Code require from an employer?

-The OHS Act and OHS Code require employers to make it clear that sexual harassment and workplace violence will not be tolerated, and to have a plan for responding to complaints.
+The OHS Act and OHS Code require employers to make it clear that sexual harassment and workplace violence will not be tolerated and to have a plan for responding to complaints.
 If someone makes a complaint, the OHS Act and OHS Code require employers to conduct an investigation and take steps to make the workplace safe.

 The OHS Act and OHS Code require the employer to have a sexual harassment prevention policy and plan.
-This is often a single document.
-Think of it as a guide for how sexual harassment or violence will be dealt with and what to expect if you report sexual harassment at work.

 The workplace policy says how your employer will prevent or reduce the risk of workplace harassment and violence.
 It also says how complaints can be made and how the employer will investigate them.
 The plan is the more detailed description of how the policy is put into practice.
 It says how to report workplace harassment and violence and describes the process for responding to complaints.